orb-lang/pylon/doc/md/pylon.md

 - [X]  Write an evented REPL.

-- [ ]  Add persistence of history in a SQLite database called ~/.bridge
+- [X]  Add persistence of history in a SQLite database called ~/.bridge

-... turns out there's a repl in the ``luv`` examples file.
-Fine place to start.

 The hardest part of all of this will be keeping the event loop from